Escape prevention for farmed fish

 Newfoundland and Labrador

 In Newfoundland and Labrador (NL), escape reporting is managed by the Code of Containment, which is a condition of all salmonid aquaculture site licences in the province.
-The code requires you to immediately report escape incidents to both us and the provincial Department of Fisheries and Land Resources.
+The code requires you to immediately report escape incidents to both us and the provincial Department of Fisheries, Forestry and Aquaculture.

-If 100 or more fish are believed to have escaped from any single cage, the incident is deemed to be significant.
-The licence holder is required to contact us within 24 hours of such an incident to determine if recapture efforts should start.
+In the event of an escape incident where it is reasonable to believe there may have been an estimated loss of any fish from any one cage, the incident is deemed to constitute an escapement and the license holder is required to commence discussions with DFO within 24 hours of the incident to determine if recapture efforts should be initiated.
 NL provides annual reporting on escapes and introductions and transfers (PDF, 128 KB).

 In Nova Scotia (NS), reporting on escapes is addressed in the conditions of each individual aquaculture licence and is legally binding.
 Consult the NS Department of Fisheries and Aquaculture for more information on their aquaculture licence.